Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Related Works

-\textbf{Classical views on SFT learning objectives.} In the conventional view of classification, the nNLL has long been regarded as the optimal training objective: it is the maximum likelihood estimator (statistical consistency)~\citep{cox1958regression,casella2024statistical}, equivalent to minimizing cross-entropy/KL-divergence (information-theoretic)~\citep{cover1999elements}, the unique strictly proper local scoring rule ensuring calibrated probabilities (decision-theoretic)~\citep{savage1971elicitation,gneiting2007strictly}, and a convex surrogate to 0-1 loss guaranteeing Bayes consistency and tractable optimization (learning-theoretic)~\citep{bartlett2006convexity,zhang2004statistical}.
+\textbf{Classical views on SFT learning objectives.} In the conventional view of classification, the NLL has long been regarded as the optimal training objective: it is the maximum likelihood estimator (statistical consistency)~\citep{cox1958regression,casella2024statistical}, equivalent to minimizing cross-entropy/KL-divergence (information-theoretic)~\citep{cover1999elements}, the unique strictly proper local scoring rule ensuring calibrated probabilities (decision-theoretic)~\citep{savage1971elicitation,gneiting2007strictly}, and a convex surrogate to 0-1 loss guaranteeing Bayes consistency and tractable optimization (learning-theoretic)~\citep{bartlett2006convexity,zhang2004statistical}.
 These arguments, however, assume training from scratch on simple classification tasks, whereas SFT in language model post-training starts from powerful pretrained models with long chain-of-thought supervision where only final answers are evaluated and intermediate tokens may be noisy.
 Under these conditions, the premises for \(-\log(p)\) might no longer hold, and in this work, we provide the first systematic characterization of such settings.
+We provide a detailed discussion with other loss functions in Appen.~\ref{appen:other_loss}.